UniStuttgart-VISUS/megamol/plugins/gui/README.md

 See issue [#539](https://github.com/UniStuttgart-VISUS/megamol/issues/539) for a bug and feature tracker.

 **NOTES:**
-* In order to crete a vaild project file which can be loaded successfully afterwards, it is necessary to define one view module as `main view`.
-A `mmain view`defines the entry point of the project.
+* In order to create a vaild project file which can be loaded successfully afterwards, it is necessary to define one view module as `main view`.
+A `main view` defines the entry point of the project.
-* Parameter values in lua command `mmSetParamValue` must have the value enclosed in `[=[`and `]=]` delimiters.
+* Parameter values in the lua command `mmSetParamValue` must have the value enclosed in `[=[`and `]=]` delimiters.
 String delimiters `"` for parameter values are not supported.

 ![configurator demo picture](configurator.png)